dojo/examples/todo-mvc-tsx/README.md

 ## Features

-This package demonstrates how to build a simple application using Dojo 2 widgets.
+This package demonstrates how to build a simple application using Dojo 2 widgets with the alternative tsx syntax, a TypeScript version of jsx.

 It is an example of:

 * Custom widgets using `@dojo/widget-core`
+* Using the optional `tsx` syntax
 * Applying CSS to widgets
 * Using `@dojo/router`